 Futurists often speak of society’s inevitable technological “singularity,” a point in the near future where computers will become ubiquitous units, seamlessly integrated in everyday objects.
 This trend is already being foreshadowed by manycore processing via the network-on-chip approach, a novel paradigm which implements on-chip networks that enable platforms with extreme parallel capabilities.
 Our group seeks to develop new machine learning, optimization, and resource management techniques which can enable such a fundamental shift for energy-efficient, cost-effective, large-scale distributed computational platforms for both embedded and high-performance applications.

-Model Elasticity for Hardware Heterogeneity in Federated Learning Systems Inproceedings Forthcoming
+Model Elasticity for Hardware Heterogeneity in Federated Learning Systems Proceedings Article

-In: ACM Transactions on Embedded Computing Systems, Forthcoming.
+In: ACM Transactions on Embedded Computing Systems (TECS), 2022.